Jaka (wrestler): WWE (2018)

 As part of WWE and Evolve Wrestling's partnership, Dickinson and Jaka made their WWE debut at WrestleMania 34 Axxess where they successfully defended their Evolve tag team championships against Oney Lorcan and Danny Burch.

-BRCW (2022-2025)
+BRCW (2022–2025)

 In September 2022, Jaka defeated The Wingmen (Cezar Bononi and JD Drake) in a 4-way ladder match with Sean Maluta and won the tag team championship title.
 Later in July 2023, he appeared on NWA/BRCW Boca Versus The World.
-Jaka made his last BRCW appearance on August 31, 2025, at Summer Smash against DTF and Matt Taven.
+Jaka made his last BRCW appearance on August 31,2025.

 Death

 On August 31, 2025, Jaka suffered a heart attack and was placed in the ICU.
 He died a week later, on September 7, at the age of 39.